mcmasterwhitewater/mcmasterwhitewater.github.com/faq.markdown

 ### 5. Is it Safe?

-Our instructors take every step to minimize inherent risks associated with white water durning official club trips.
+Our instructors take every step to minimize inherent risks associated with whitewater durning official club trips.

 ### 6. I am Not Sure if Kayaking is Right for me